Skip to Content

 Those too scared to ride the AquaDunk will be glad that there is a much more tame Twist n Spout slide.

-Youth Spaces have been Re-designed
+Youth Spaces

 Vibe, a space for teens ages 14-17, is now a trendy urban loft environment.
-Kids will find a new coffee and smoothie bar with plenty of seating.
-Teens can spend time lounging, play video games, or join in group activities like charades & scavenger hunts.
+Kids will find a coffee and smoothie bar with plenty of seating.

 Tangled Themed Restaurant on Disney Magic